 There are many different agency fee models.
 The major ones are listed below (In no particular order).
 But what is the right agency fee model for you?
-Be it for a media agency, creative agency, a digital agency or more.
-The TrinityP3 Agency Fee Decision Tree will help you find the right model.
+Be it for a media agency, creative agency, a digital marketing agency or more, the TrinityP3 Agency Fee Decision Tree will help you find it.

 1. Retained Resource Plan (Top-down Methodology – Not tied to a pre-agreed ‘scope of work’).